CumulusNetworks/docs/content/guides/nvidia-air/Pre-Built-Demos.md

 When you start the reference topology simulation environment, all interfaces (except for the out-of-band management network) are unconfigured and administratively down.
 The golden standard configurations and demos provide interface and routing protocol configurations that are applied to this simulation topology.

-## NVIDIA Cumulus In The Cloud
+## Cumulus In The Cloud

 In the NVIDIA Cumulus in the Cloud demo, all nodes in the reference topology are set to use Cumulus Linux.

 {{<img src="/images/guides/nvidia-air/1CumulusInTheCloud.png">}}

-## SONiC Spines
+## Cumulus and SONiC In The Cloud

-In the SONiC Spines demo, two spines in the reference topology are set to use SONiC while all the remaining nodes are Cumulus Linux.
+In the Cumulus and SONiC In The Cloud demo, two spines in the reference topology are set to use SONiC while all the remaining nodes are Cumulus Linux.

 {{<img src="/images/guides/nvidia-air/2SonicSpines.png" >}}

-## SONiC Demo
+## SONiC In The Cloud

-In the SONiC demo, all nodes in the reference topology are set to use SONiC.
+In the SONiC In The Cloud demo, all nodes in the reference topology are set to use SONiC.

 {{<img src="/images/guides/nvidia-air/3SonicDemo.png" >}}